 Looking for secluded places to swim, hike, or set up camp for a few days?
 Or just unplug and unwind?
 Many of the area’s attractions are easily accessible on roads that would remain open to vehicles.
 These roads and trails provide access to camping spots, lakes, hiking and biking trails, lookoffs, and camps.

 Enjoying the outside in the Ingram River area can't be taken for granted.
 Places people like to visit have already been impacted by cutting, with some trails and proposed trails being obliterated.
 Safeguarding outdoor amentities is not a priority for DLF (Department of Lands and Forestry) so some trails sit forgotten and abandoned, unmaintained or not safe.
 Wilderness area designation will help us hold on to the natural setting that makes these lands such a valuable public asset.
 And it will provide space (literally and figuratively) for the community to take a lead role in trail planning, development, and stewardship.

 The adjacent map depicts boundaries as currently proposed by the St. Margaret's Bay Stewardship Association and a coalition of over 50 organizations and businesses.
 Note that this is not currently a government-based proposal.
-The boundaries are conceptual but accurately depicts the approximate size of protected area sought for the Ingram.
+The boundaries are conceptual but accurately depict the approximate size of protected area sought for the Ingram.
 It also shows that well-used roads and OHV trails need to remain open for public use so that the area remains accessible.
 As our research and conversations with other interested groups and citizens progress it may make sense to adjust boundaries accordingly.

 Many users know about the Old Annapolis Road trail off of Hiking Trail Road.
 But that's barely scratching the surface of what a future Ingram River Wilderness Area has to offer.
 Incredible terrain and no shortage of intriguing destinations create ideal conditions for new trails to suit a wide range of ages, abilities, and interests.
 From leisurely walking trails to stuff that's just over-the-top crazy, a new wilderness area can make it happen.
 Signage and trail maps can be updated as new routes are developed.